freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/dataframe/index.md

 ### Creating DataFrame in different ways:

-As a first step lets import our pandas module:
+As a first step import our pandas module:

 ```python